A Elbereth Gilthoniel: Musical settings

 In 1967, Donald Swann published a musical rendition in the score of his song cycle The Road Goes Ever On, where it forms the second part of the setting of "I Sit beside the Fire".
 He and William Elvin recorded it on an LP record, which included a recording of Tolkien reading the prayer.
 The Road Goes Ever On was republished in 1978, 1993, and 2002, and the recording was released as a CD in 1993, but it omitted Tolkien's reading.

 The BBC's 1981 radio dramatisation of the Lord of the Rings included a version composed by Stephen Oliver which was released as the second track of soundtrack album, which itself is included in some commercial versions of the BBC's production.

-In 2006, The Tolkien Ensemble and Christopher Lee released a collection of previously released songs, Complete Songs & Poems.
-This included four different musical renditions of the poem, one of which marked as number III (from At Dawn in Rivendell), is the complete poem sung by Signe Asmussen, a soprano.
+In 2006, The Tolkien Ensemble and Christopher Lee released a collection of previously released songs, The Lord of the Rings: Complete Songs and Poems.
+This included four different musical renditions of the poem.
+One of these, marked as number III (on their album At Dawn in Rivendell), is the complete poem; it is sung by Signe Asmussen, a mezzo-soprano.

-A rendition composed by David Long with Plan 9 (David Donaldson, Steve Roche, and Janet Roddick) is briefly heard in the Extended Edition of The Lord of the Rings: The Fellowship of the Ring, where Sam and Frodo encounter "wood elves" who are singing the hymn while leaving Middle-earth.
+A rendition composed by David Long with Plan 9 is briefly heard in the Extended Edition of The Lord of the Rings: The Fellowship of the Ring, where Sam and Frodo encounter "wood elves" who are singing the hymn while leaving Middle-earth.
 The complete song ("Passing of the Elves" / "Elvish Lament") is included in The Complete Recordings edition of the soundtrack for the film.

 The Australian composer Laura Bishop composed her own rendition of the hymn.
 Beginning with a solo by a soprano it then repeats with an SATB choir.

-The Norwegian classical composer Martin Romberg has set the lyrics to music in his work "Eldarinwë Liri" for girls' choir, which also includes the four other poems Tolkien wrote in Elven languages.
+The Norwegian classical composer Martin Romberg has set the lyrics to music in his work Eldarinwë Liri for girls' choir, which also includes the four other poems Tolkien wrote in Elven languages.
 The work premiered in 2010 with the Norwegian Girls Choir and Trio Mediæval at the Vestfold International Festival.